-- Get the plugins that allow you turning small chunks of content into shareable quotes.
+Get the plugins that allow you to turn small chunks of content into shareable quotes.
 It will look like in the screenshot below and make sharing amazingly easy.

-All these social media optimization triggers will work perfectly in combination with a good content.
+All these social media optimization triggers will work perfectly with good content.